cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 But fist, let's define our terms.

-# The Prompter Manifesto
+# The Prompt Engineer Manifesto

-The time has come for us, prompters to establish our formal manifesto.
+The time has come for us, successful prompt engineers, to announce our manifesto.

 Here it is:

 > “<br>
-> We, the prompters, are the new breed of programmers.<br>
+> We, the prompt engineers, are the new breed of programmers.<br>
 > We are the experts in crafting prompts that empower AI to solve our problems.<br>
 > We take all the credit from the solutions we derive.<br>
 > We take the paychecks too.<br>